mainwp/mainwp.dev/memory-bank/systemPatterns.md

 3. **Facade Pattern**: Simplified interface to the complex documentation generation process through GitHub Actions workflows.

 4. **Strategy Pattern**: Different documentation strategies applied to different components of the MainWP ecosystem.

+5. **Categorization Pattern**: Hooks documentation uses a categorization system to organize hooks by functionality, making them more discoverable for developers.

+6. **Extraction Pattern**: Pronamic WP Documentor extracts hooks from source code and generates structured documentation.

+7. **Complementary Documentation Pattern**: Using different documentation formats (RST and Markdown) for different types of documentation (API reference vs. conceptual guides) to leverage the strengths of each format.

+8. **Optimal Reference Strategy**: Developer guides reference API docs for formal definitions, GitHub for implementation examples, and other guides for conceptual relationships, creating a comprehensive documentation ecosystem.

 ## Component Relationships